-You have been handed the RYLA portfolio in your club and you want to know what to do.
+You have been elected as the Youth Chair in your club and you want to know what to do.
 This is what this page is for.
 If you haven’t already, check out what RYLA is HERE

 Often Rotarians find it difficult to find participants for RYLA, particularly in more regional areas.
 As the age requirements are 18-25, many of these young people are out in the workforce, undertaking university or completing an apprenticeship or traineeship.